 - 1. Go to Setup > Date & Time. - 2.
-Select your Timezone from the drop-down list. - 3.
-If daylight saving time is used in your region, select Adjust for daylight saving. - 4.
+Select your Timezone from the drop-down list.

+- 3. If daylight saving time is used in your region, select Adjust for daylight saving. - 4.
 Select Synchronize with NTP. - 5.
 Select the default DHCP address or enter the address of a NTP server. - 6.
 Click Save.

 When synchronizing with an NTP server, date and time are updated continuously because the data is pushed from the NTP server.
-For information about NTP settings, see NTP Configuration on page 28.
+For information about NTP settings, see .

 If you use a host name for the NTP server, a DNS server must be configured.
-See DNS Configuration on page 28.
+See .